 There is confidential help

 If you are in a crisis situation, call the National Domestic Violence Hotline at 1−800−799−7233, which is open 24/7/365 and is completely free of charge.
 If you don’t feel comfortable with a phone call or don’t know who may be listening, they have online chat available, too.
-Next: Look for the signs that you’re in a healthy relationship.
+Next: experts weigh in on how to leave an abusive relationship.

 - National Coalition Against Domestic Violence: "Statistics"